withhaibun/haibun-e2e-tests/README.md

 `npm run test` to run all tests.

-Take a look at tests in package.json for more test options.
+Take a look at scripts in package.json for more test options.